 - i.
-All workmanship must be within the tolerances defined in Chapter 1 of this Manual. - ii.
-All work is to be carried out by a technically competent person in a workmanlike manner. - iii.
+All workmanship must be within defined tolerances as defined in Chapter 1 of this Manual. - ii.
+All work to be carried out by a technically competent person in a workmanlike manner. - iii.
 Strip foundations should be of a suitable depth in order to achieve a satisfactory level of performance.

 - i.
-All materials should be stored correctly in a manner that will not cause damage or deterioration of the product. - ii.
+All materials should be stored correctly in a manner which will not cause damage or deterioration of the product. - ii.
 All materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
-The structure shall, unless specifically agreed otherwise with the Warranty provider, have a life of not less than 60 years.
-Individual components and assemblies, not integral to the structure, may have a lesser durability, but not in any circumstances less than 15 years.
+The structure shall, unless specifically agreed otherwise with the warranty provider, have a life of not less than 60 years.
+Individual components and assemblies, not integral to the structure, may have a lesser durability but not in any circumstances less than 15 years.

 - i.
-The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance; - ii.
-Foundation type and depth must be suitable to resist movement due to the influence of nearby trees. - iii.
-Structural elements outside the parameters of Approved Document A (England and Wales) must be supported by structural calculations provided by a suitably qualified expert. - iv.
-The design and construction of the foundations must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+Foundation type and depth must be suitable to resist movement from the influence of nearby trees. - iii.
+Structural elements outside the parameters of Approved Document A (England and Wales) must be supported by structural calculations and provided by a suitably qualified expert. - iv.
+The design and construction of the foundations must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes.